Find the magnitude ||v||, to the nearest hundredth, and the direc... | Channels for Pearson+

 Direction Angle of a Vector

-The direction angle θ of a vector is the angle formed between the vector and the positive x-axis.
-It can be found using the tangent function: θ = arctan(y/x).
-For the vector v = 2i - 8j, this involves calculating the arctangent of the ratio of the y-component to the x-component, which will yield the angle in degrees.
+The direction angle θ of a vector is the angle formed between the vector and the positive x-axis, typically measured in degrees.
+It can be calculated using the tangent function, θ = arctan(y/x), where y and x are the components of the vector.
+This angle provides insight into the orientation of the vector in the Cartesian plane.

 Recommended video: